The answer lies in their origin stories.

 This dramatically reduces the carbon footprint of our product, and is just another reason to choose paper over plastic.

-After you use and recycle Boxed Water, the paper can be recycled again up to five times and is fully biodegradable – meaning it won’t linger in landfills for years to come.
+The afterlife of recycled paper is much better for our planet than plastic.
+Paper can be recycled again up to five times and is fully biodegradable – meaning it won’t linger in landfills for years to come.
 It typically breaks down within 2-6 weeks.

 Choosing paper over plastic goes a long way for us and our planet.